YouTube Verification vs. Account Verification

 New Creators: Start with Account Verification

 If you're just getting started, phone-based account verification is a must.
-It unlocks essential features like custom thumbnails, the ability to upload videos longer than 15 minutes, and live streaming.
+It opens essential features like custom thumbnails, the ability to upload videos longer than 15 minutes, and live streaming.
 The process is simple: you'll receive a code via SMS or phone call to confirm your number[2].
 This step lays the groundwork for future channel-specific verification as your audience grows.

 Growing Creators: Prepare for Channel Verification